dimitri/pgloader/pgloader.1.md

         In:  "POINT(48.5513589 7.6926827)"
         Out: "(48.5513589,7.6926827)"

+  - *float-to-string*

+    Converts a Common Lisp float into a string suitable for a PostgreSQL float:

+	    In:  100.0d0
+		Out: "100.0"

+  - *set-to-enum-array*

+    Converts a string representing a MySQL SET into a PostgreSQL Array of Enum values from the set.

+	    In: "foo,bar"
+	    Out: "{foo,bar}"

 ## LOAD MESSAGES

 This command is still experimental and allows to receive messages in UDP